yanapermana/metadecryptor/README.md

 Email: kumpoter@gmail.com

-## "If this tool useful, do not forget to give the star :)"
+## " If this tools useful, don't forget to give the star :) "